Kamilleski/Campus-Verus/README.md

 ## Features
 * College and High School Students have separate portals and profiles
-* [tbd] High School Students may contact College Student Guides via [Twilio](https://www.twilio.com/api)
-* [tbd] High School Students may leave reviews about CSGs after tours
-* [tbd] College Student Guides may select a meeting point using Google Maps API
-* [tbd] CSGs may update their profiles with additional information (worst restaurant on campus, etc.)
+* CSGs may update their profiles with additional information (worst restaurant on campus, etc.)
+* Insider information is hidden from those without tourist accounts

 ## Technologies
 * Login/Registration functionality implemented with [Devise](https://github.com/plataformatec/devise/wiki)